sonertari/PFRE/README.md

 ### Start PFRE

-Now you can either reboot the system or start the php fastcgi server and the web server manually using the following commands:
+Now you can either reboot the system or start the php cgi server and the web server manually using the following commands:

 	# /usr/local/sbin/php-fpm-7.0
 	# /usr/sbin/httpd